seepel/seepel.github.io/posts/2020-04-16-understanding-guiles-type-inferencer.md

 We clearly see the minimum and maximum, but what does the type mean.
 Well we can find more clues in the exports from `language/cps/types.scm`.
 In particular the module exports constants for all types starting on line 99 and ending on line 124.

 It's a little hard to tell exactly what they all are from the source alone, but I bet they are all integer constants.
-Let's see if I'm right by just copy/pasting them into the repl.
+Let's see if I'm right by just copy/pasting them into the repl

 ```scheme
 scheme@(guile-user)> &fixnum